Skip to main content

 I was once a zookeeper and one of the most memorable days in that role by far, was the day we moved our lioness into her new enclosure.

-The Plan; Get the transport box into the inside enclosure and up against the pop-hole door to the outside enclosure.
-Someone would then lift the pop-hole door, we could then lift the hatch on the transport crate and she should just run out.
+The Plan: Get the transport box into the inside enclosure and up against the hatch door to the outside enclosure.
+Someone would then lift the hatch door, we could then lift the hatch on the transport crate and she should just run out.
 We could then close the doors behind her, remove the box and make a safe exit, before securing everything and giving the lioness access back inside.

 The best laid plans never go as expected.